 Archive - News Article

-Today will be mostly sunny with a high near 86.
-Winds will be from the south-southwest around 15 mph, with gusts as high as 25 mph.
-We'll also have a 20% chance of showers and thunderstorms, which will last throughout the nighttime hours.
+Today will be partly sunny with a high near 95.
+Winds will be from the southeast around 10 mph, and we'll also have a 20 percent chance of showers and thunderstorms.

 Visit weather.gov to learn more.

 The Cowboys fell to the Ravens 37-30 on Saturday night, but the team had two very bright spots.
 Tony Romo was solid in his debut, throwing a touchdown, and Zach Minter, just signed on Thursday, recorded 2 sacks and forced a fumble.

 A Sweetwater High alumnus is heading to his first competition in bodybuilding.

 Dylon Adames, a 2012 graduate of Sweetwater High School and third-year student at Texas Tech University, will compete at the NPC (National Physique Committee) Heart of Texas at the Ridglea Theater in Fort Worth on Saturday, Sept.
 13.

 Adames had always been lifting weights as part of football training, but when the opportunity to play fell through, he began committing himself to fully pursuing bodybuilding.
 Since February, he was been working toward the competition.